 South Africa has one of the most progressive constitutions in the world.
-Unfortunately, a large gap in equality means that affordable legal advice and assistance is out of reach for disadvantaged people.
+Unfortunately, a large gap in equality means that affordable legal advice and assistance is out of reach for those in need.
 In response to this need, we run and fund our own Projects Abroad Human Rights Office in Cape Town to offer free legal assistance.
-You’ll help by participating in legal clinics and raising awareness of basic human rights in disadvantaged communities.
+You’ll help by participating in legal clinics and raising awareness of basic human rights in under-resourced communities.

 You’ll live and work in Cape Town, and stay with a local host family.
 There is plenty to see and do in your free time, and we encourage you to make the most of it!